It taught me things that I was not aware that a peer mentor had to do... It is an in-depth study of what becoming a peer mentor means.

 Certification Course

-This peer mentor training gives college students a variety of tools and strategies to succeed in their new roles as peer mentors.
+This online peer mentor training gives college students a variety of tools and strategies to succeed in their new roles as peer mentors.

-• Mentoring resources for peer academic coaching
+• 12 mentoring resources for peer academic coaching (stand-in mentoring curriculum)

 • Topics aligned with the College Reading and Language Association (CRLA)’s recommendations under their Level 1 mentor training certification.
 Course activities can be completed in-time in groups to meet CRLA requirements

-• Leads to The Peer Leader Center’s National Peer Mentor Certificate
+• Leads to The Peer Leader Center’s National Peer Mentor Certificate when students complete 25 hours of peer mentoring activities

-Registration: The course costs $99/student.
-For groups of 10 or more, the cost is $89/student (10% discount) and includes one complimentary staff connection.
-To register 1-9 students, click the first button.
-To register 10 or more students, click the second button.
+Registration Instructions: To register 1-9 students, click the first button above.
+To register 10 or more students, click the second button above.

 This is an incredible resource tool for helping other students and one’s own personal development.